 What is my liability/risk associated with being a club/organization advisor?
 Can I personally be held responsible if something should happen with my group?

-The simple answer is no with a caveat.
-You should not be held personally responsible as long as you advise/guide in a manner consistent with common sense and follow Brookdale Community College Student Handbook policies and procedures.
-It is important for you and the group to review the Code of Conduct in the Student Handbook and ask questions if you don’t understand something.
-The handbook may not include everything, so you need to ask questions.
+The short answer is no, with some conditions.
+You should not be personally responsible as long as you provide guidance consistent with common sense and adhere to Brookdale Community College Student Handbook policies and procedures.
+It’s important for you and your group to review the Code of Conduct in the Student Handbook and seek clarification on any points you do not understand.
+The handbook may not cover everything, so asking questions is essential.

-All employees of Brookdale Community College are covered by institutional liability insurance as long as they are working within their job description – and advising a club/organization falls within many job descriptions (e.g. service to the community, student learning, etc.).
+All Brookdale Community College employees are covered by institutional liability insurance when acting within their job description, which includes advising a club or organization (e.g., community service, student learning, etc.).

-However, it is very important for you to understand that if you suspect or have knowledge of any illegal activity or activities that are not in line with Brookdale’s policies or the Student Code of Conduct and take no action, you can be held legally responsible.
-Immediately report any violations or suspected violations to Brookdale’s Manager of Student Conduct and Compliance, Christopher Jeune, Phone (732)-224-2096 E-mail: cjeune@brookdalecc.edu.
+However, if you suspect or become aware of any illegal activities or actions that violate Brookdale’s policies or the Student Code of Conduct and fail to take action, you could be held legally responsible.
+Report any violations or suspected violations immediately to Brookdale’s Director of Student Conduct and Compliance, Erin McCarron, at (732)-224-2253 or emccarron@brookdalecc.edu.

 To reduce your risk . . . .